 So the artist table does not allow null values for artist_id and dob.
 You must enter values.

-SQL NOT NULL Audio
+Here’s audio talk on SQL NOT NULL

 The salary column is different, where it allows null values when you do not enter any amount.